 - Do they drool more frequently and if so, is there any blood discoloration in the saliva?

 - If they allow you to look into their mouths, are the teeth discolored, can you see the teeth, are any missing or loose?

 - Are the gums thick and pulling off the tooth or brighter pink than you have seen before?

 If your pet is exhibiting any of these symptoms a veterinary exam is needed to evaluate the mouth and oral cavity and determine if your pet needs a professional cleaning.
 With advanced periodontal disease, no amount of tooth brushing will reverse the disease process.
 Our pets instinctually do not show pain and periodontal disease is a painful condition.
 Many owners are delighted to witness the return of energy and vitality after a professional cleaning once their pets have their oral pain addressed.

-For more information about our Veterinary Assistant Program visit our webpage or give us a call at 918.610.0027.
+For more information on our Veterinary Assistant program, visit our webpage or give us a call at 918.610.0027.